 - Teaching and training

 Availability: Retired from overseas-based consulting.
-Available for home-based legal review and drafting (legislation, standards, etc.) for food, agriculture and environmental protection, including UK legislation post-Brexit
+Available for home-based legal review and drafting especially for Brexit (legislation, standards, etc. for food, agriculture and environmental protection).

 Work experience in following countries: Belarus, Belgium, Belize, Bosnia Herzegovina, Botswana, Burkina Faso, PR China, DR Congo,

 Ethiopia, Republic of Georgia, Ghana, Italy, Honduras, India, Ivory Coast, Jamaica, Kazakhstan, Kenya, Kyrgyz Republic, Liberia, FYR Macedonia, Malawi, Mali, Malaysia, Mauritius, Mongolia, Mozambique, Nepal, Poland, Reunion, Russian Federation, Rwanda, Senegal, Seychelles, St Helena, St Vincent and Grenadines, South Africa, Tajikistan, Tanzania, Thailand, Turkey, Uzbekistan, United Kingdom, Zambia, Zimbabwe

 - BA Hons.
 Agriculture (Oxon.)
 1971

 - PhD Soil Microbiology (Stirling) 1974

 - Common Professional Examination, Nottingham Law School 1997